olets/olets.dev/posts/set-up-a-windows-10-virtual-machine-and-browser-test-ie-11-and-edge-on-mac.md

 original:
   source: viget.com
   url: https://www.viget.com/articles/set-up-a-windows-10-virtual-machine-and-browser-test-ie-11-and-edge-on-mac/
+id: 20537
 ---

 *This article is part of a series on running cross-browser tests directly on your primary computer.
-The first in the series is [Set Up Simulator and Test iOS Mobile Safari on Mac](https://www.viget.com/articles/set-up-simulator-and-test-ios-mobile-safari-on-mac/#entry:25158:url).*
+The first in the series is [Set Up Simulator and Test iOS Mobile Safari on Mac](/posts/set-up-simulator-and-test-ios-mobile-safari-on-mac).*

 ------